 Soul Meets Body

-If they knew how big they’d become on the music scene, lead singer Ben Gibbard of the band “Death Cab for Cutie” once confessed, they would’ve thought twice about picking that obscure of a name.
+If they knew how big they’d become on the music scene, lead singer Ben Gibbard of the band “Death Cab for Cutie” (DCFC) once confessed, they would’ve thought twice about picking that obscure of a name.
 In these days of an even deeper obscurity over what gender we identify as, I’d like to reflect on one of my favorite DCFC’s songs “Soul Meets Body.”
-From their album, Codes and Keys, released in May 2011, “Soul Meets Body” soars as an achingly beautiful secular song with echoes of the original plan of God for humanity.
+From their album Plans, released in 2005, “Soul Meets Body” soars as an achingly beautiful secular song with echoes of the original plan of God for humanity.

 I want to live where soul meets body